aosterloh/Apache-Beam-from-Zero/README.md

 ## Setup
-With a MAC, follow the steps described below, otherwise have a look here: https://beam.apache.org/get-started/quickstart-py/
+With a Mac, follow the steps described below, otherwise have a look here: https://beam.apache.org/get-started/quickstart-py/

 **Unix/Mac setup:**